shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 With that task finally done, she could focus on her daily tasks.
 What was it today?
 Oh right, the schematics!
 Oh, right… *the* schematics… Lemilay wouldn’t mind if she took a few hours to work on other things, right?
 Besides, those schematics were in the trash.

 Ersatzica pulled her outpost design from its hiding spot and poured over it.
-Every little detail seemed to be in place, and everything was a go.
+Every little detail was in place, and everything was a go.
 Now she just needed materials.
 She took out the list she had started before and finished it.
 She flipped out a claw one by one while counting off the items she needed.
 Her long, red hair fell onto the list, so she brushed it aside.

 Finally, she had a list, and she headed to the door.